Create Projects and Deploy to Cloud

 After selecting the repository, you'll move on to the project configuration step.
 You can set the following information:

-2. Project subdomain: Enter a custom subdomain for the project.
-All projects are subdomains of medusajs.app.
+- Custom subdomain: Enter a custom subdomain for the Medusa application.
+All projects are subdomains of

-4. You can expand the "Environment variables" section to optionally add environment variables:
+- You can expand the "Environment variables" section to optionally add environment variables for both backend and storefront:

 After creating the project, it will take a few minutes to create the necessary resources for it and deploy it.
-You'll be redirected to the organization dashboard, where you can see the project in the list of projects.
+Once the deployment is complete, you'll be able to access the project from your organization's dashboard.

 If you click on the project, you'll be taken to the project's dashboard, where you can view its details and status.